Puriney/MrY/README.md

-# MrY -- :books: Management of references at Yanai lab
+# MrY -- :books: Management of references for yourself

 ## Why this mini-manager?